 —Associated tunings: proximities of shape, concept, context, etc…

-- Open F: lower, inverted Fmaj triad layout
+- Open F: a lower, inverted Fmaj triad layout

-- Flip Thirds (Maj): stacking up thirds from F
+- Zigzag Thirds (Maj): stacking thirds up from F

 - Equilibrium: Erik Mongrain’s superlow tuning